Do you worry about the size of your penis? Does it not seem as long or as girthy as other men?

-- Don’t compare yourself to guys in adult videos – guys in adult films are chosen for their larger size.
+- Don’t compare yourself to guys in porn films – guys in porn films are often chosen for their larger size.
 They don’t represent what’s considered average, so try not to compare yourself to them.

 - Consider counseling – research has shown that in many cases counseling is effective in helping men feel good about their size.